jomariya23156/full-stack-on-prem-cv-mlops/README.md

 - Configuration of Nginx for terminal log display
 - Setting up a Prefect worker to support working on a cluster

+# Service ports
+Most of the ports can be customized in the .env file at the root of this repository.
+Here are the defaults:
+- JupyterLab: 8888 (pw: `123456789`)
+- MLflow: 5050
+- Prefect: 4200
+- PostgreSQL: 5432
+- PGagmin: 16543 (user: `pgadmin@gmail.com`, pw: `SuperSecurePwdHere`)
+- Deep Learning service: 4242
+- Web UI interface for Deep Learning service: 4243
+- Nginx: 80
+- Evidently: 8000
+- Prometheus: 9090
+- Grafana: 3000 (user: `admin`, pw: `admin`)

 # How to use
 You have to consider comment those `platform: linux/arm64` lines in `docker-compose.yml` if you not using an ARM-based computer (we're using Mac M1 for development).
 Otherwise, this system is not gonna work.
 ## Setup
 1. Clone this repo.
 There are 2 submodules in this repo, so consider using `--recurse-submodules` flag in your command: `git clone --recurse-submodules https://github.com/jomariya23156/full-stack-on-prem-cv-mlops`
+2. **[For users with CUDA]** If you have CUDA-compatible GPU(s), you can uncomment `deploy` section under `jupyter` service in `docker-compose.yml` and change the base image in `services/jupyter/Dockerfile` from `ubuntu:18.04` to `nvidia/cuda:11.4.3-cudnn8-devel-ubuntu20.04` (the text is there in the file, you just need to comment and uncomment) to leverage your GPU(s).
+You might also need to install `nvidia-container-toolkit` on the host machine to make it work.
+For Windows/WSL2 users, we found [this article](https://medium.com/htc-research-engineering-blog/nvidia-docker-on-wsl2-f891dfe34ab) very helpful.
-2. At the root of the repo directory, run `docker-compose up` or `docker-compose up -d` to detach the terminal.
+3. At the root of the repo directory, run `docker-compose up` or `docker-compose up -d` to detach the terminal.
-3. On the first time, it can take a while due to the size of images, especially jupyter image (~9 GB) since it contains a lot of packages and libraries.
-Generally, it takes around 5-10 minutes.
+4. On the first time, it can take a while due to the size of images, especially jupyter image since it contains a lot of packages and libraries.
+Generally, it can take from 5 up to 20 minutes.
-4. Go to the DvC submodule at `datasets/animals10-dvc` and follow steps in the **How to use** section.
+5. Go to the DvC submodule at `datasets/animals10-dvc` and follow steps in the **How to use** section.
 ## Minimal usage
 1. Open the Jupyter lab on port 8888 `http://localhost:8888/lab`
 2. Go to the workspace directory `cd ~/workspace/`